top of page

 (Confession)

 Our Lord and Savior Jesus Christ commissioned His Church to preach "the repentance and forgiveness of sins to all nations" (Lk.
 24:47) in His name.
 Since He does not "wish that anyone should be lost, but that all be brought to repentance" (2 Pet.
-3:9), our Lord endowed the Church with the power to forgive sins by instituting the Holy Mystery of Penance, simply known as - Confession.
+3:9), our Lord endowed the Church with the power to forgive sins by instituting the Holy Mystery of Penance, simply known as—Confession.

 The Holy Mystery of Penance is the mystery instituted by Jesus Christ to forgive, in His name, the repentant sinner all his or her sins committed after baptism.

-Mystery of Reconciliation: Father Miron is always available to offer the Mystery of Reconciliation (Confession) one hour before each Divine Liturgy and by appointment.
+Father Miron is always available to offer the Mystery of Reconciliation (Confession) one hour before each Divine Liturgy and by appointment.

 The Holy Eucharist